If you’ve faced a health or weight loss plateau, you might have heard about the ketogenic diet. But what is ketosis?

 What’s your ketogenic diet?

-In this article I offered you a good amount of ketogenic recipes and the list of keto allowed foods, but I left many out.
+In this article we offered various ketogenic recipes along with a list of keto foods, but I left many out.

 Do you have your own recipes?
 What ingredients do you use?